Antun Vrdoljak: Professional work

 He began his career as an actor and was praised for his role in now classic 1958 film H-8, directed by Nikola Tanhofer.
 He received praise for his two early films as a director and screenwriter, Kad čuješ zvona (1969) and U gori raste zelen bor (1971).
 Both films were based on the diaries of Croatian Partisan leader Ivan Šibl.
 When You Hear the Bells was entered into the 6th Moscow International Film Festival, where it won a Silver Prize.

 Vrdoljak worked on television, with his 1972 mini-series Prosjaci i sinovi, based on the script (and later the novel) by Ivan Raos, later receiving a cult status.
 The series was shown only in 1984, due to Raos' status as a "Croatian nationalist".
 Vrdoljak also garnered favorable attention for his adaptations of Kiklop (from the novel by Ranko Marinković, 1982) and The Glembays (from the play by Miroslav Krleža, 1988).
 Both films were broadcast in their longer TV versions.
-After securing funding from new government, he directed Duga mračna noć, a mini-series about World War II in Slavonia.
+After securing funding from the new government, he directed Duga mračna noć, a mini-series about World War II in Slavonia.

 After the HDZ lost power in 2000, Vrdoljak decided to return to film-making.
-He made news in 2006 due to a quarrel and a physical altercation with fellow filmmaker, Lordan Zafranović.
+He made news in 2006 due to a quarrel and physical altercation with fellow filmmaker, Lordan Zafranović.

 In 2019, he directed a state-funded movie entitled General which depicts the life of Ante Gotovina, budgeted at 3 million euros.
 In the movie, Serbian soldiers are shown as drunk, lazy Chetnik criminals, while the Croatian soldiers are shown as a group respecting the customs of war.
 Balkan Insight described the movie as reinforcing war myths and of Vrdoljak as toeing the party line: "In Yugoslav times, the party line he followed was that of the ruling League of Communists, while now it is the ruling centre-right Croatian Democratic Union, HDZ, of which the director used to be a member."
 General was panned by critics and received largely negative ratings.
-The movie opened 2019 Pula Film Festival but did not win any major awards, losing to The Diary of Diana B..
-In 2020 it was reported that a number of actors and crew members were not paid for their work on the film, which resulted in some of them to file a lawsuit.
+The movie opened the 2019 Pula Film Festival but did not win any major awards, losing to The Diary of Diana B. In 2020 it was reported that a number of actors and crew members were not paid for their work on the film, which resulted in some of them filing a lawsuit.